oktadev/okta-blog/_source/_posts/2024-04-30-express-universal-logout.md

 const BearerStrategy = passportBearer.Strategy;
 ```

 Lastly, add the token auth strategy to your UL-related code (just below the OIDC-related code).
-Notice how we are programmatically setting the Passport.js auth strategy to relate the API key to an existing org in our database.
+Notice how we're setting the Passport.js auth strategy to relate the API key to an existing org in our database.
 From here, we'll be able to have context about which org the incoming request is referring to.
 You can read more about this in the [Passport.js documentation](https://www.passportjs.org/concepts/authentication/http-bearer/).

 ```ts
 // Bearer Auth Strategy